Simran93504/Simran93504.github.io/_posts/2023-03-12-SimpleHTR.md

 Recognized: "word"
 Probability: 0.9806373119354248

-## Unable to Recognize Other Images
+## Unable to Recognize Every Image

 ![image](https://user-images.githubusercontent.com/109460490/224543868-a39a063a-316e-4da9-950f-c1e4a7a29462.png)

 Init with stored values from ../model/snapshot-13
 Recognized: "fnd"
 Probability: 0.026317203417420387

+But when resized my image according to that sample image it was nearly able to recognize Init with stored values from ../model/snapshot-13
+Recognized: "wword"
+Probability: 0.6883667707443237